1972–73 United States network television schedule

-Note: This was the first full season in which all networks, on every day of the week except for Sunday, started airing programs at 8:00 instead of 7:30, as dictated by the FCC under its Prime Time Access Rule, intended to increase diversity in programming.
+The Prime Time Access Rule, intended to increase diversity in programming and enacted abruptly at the beginning of the previous season was slightly modified, with primetime network programming beginning at 8:00 p.m.
+Eastern Standard Time from Monday through Saturday and 7:30 p.m. on Sundays, limited to 21 weekly hours.
+This scheme would remain in place until 1975.

 PBS is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.

+Legend

 Sunday

 Note: 60 Minutes aired at 6:00-7:00 pm on CBS from January to June 1973.